colson0x1/js-modules/README.md

 # jsModules Project (Webpack Integration)

-Sup!
+Sup!!
 Welcome to the **jsModules** project.
 I'm thrilled to share this cutting-edge demonstration of modern JavaScript development with Webpack with you.
 This project showcases the powerful capabilities of Webpack, including module bundling, code splitting, and asset management, using a variety of loaders and plugins to optimize and streamline the build process.

 ## Table of Contents